 Delivering on the Dream (DOTD) is a national network of state and local funding collaboratives investing needed resources to protect and defend the rights of immigrants and refugees and to help them achieve their dreams for a better life.
 Through a unique partnership model that leverages national matching funds, state and local funders engage in coordinated grantmaking to strengthen the immigrant rights and service infrastructure in diverse locales.
 The network also provides a wide range of funders—including those new to immigration and those who have long provided funding in this arena—with meaningful peer learning opportunities.

-As of March 2020, the DOTD network has 27 funding collaboratives in 21 states that have deployed $78 million in support of more than 500 vetted grantees.
+The DOTD network has 27 funding collaboratives in 21 states that have invested nearly $90 million in support of more than 500 vetted grantees.
 Composed of local sites linked by a national network, collaborative members are diverse in geographic focus, priorities, and strategies, yet united in the belief that all community members should have access to opportunities that allow them to thrive.

 Mission & Vision